rmartinho/flamingdangerzone/_posts/2012-08-15-rule-of-zero.markdown

 lead to catastrophe.

-Luckily, C++ allows programmers to define what value semantics means for a class, but allowing user-defined copy constructors and copy assignment operators.
+Luckily, C++ allows programmers to define what value semantics means for a class, by allowing user-defined copy constructors and copy assignment operators.

+This idea is commonly known as the [*Rule of Three*][rule of three]:

+> If a class defines a destructor, constructor or copy assignment operator then
+> it should explicitly define all three and not rely on their default
+> implementation.

 To solve this conflict between value semantics and ownership, one can take several options.
 Common choices include: